eggnstone/blog-static/content/blog/flutter-for-web-navigation.md

 The choices are my personal preferences and yours probably differ.

 ### Creation and initial cleanup of the main module
-To create an app named `AbcXyz` is want `AbcXyzApp` as the project name and `com.example.abc_xyz` as the package name.
+To create an app named `AbcXyz` I want `AbcXyzApp` as the project name and `com.example.abc_xyz` as the package name.
 - Do **not** use the "New Flutter project" wizard in Android Studio / IntelliJ IDEA.
 - Use the command line: `flutter create  --org com.example --project-name abc_xyz AbcXyzApp`